 - Walking against traffic if there is no footpath available

 - Wearing a head torch or light when walking during dawn or dusk or reduced visibility conditions

 - Planning a trip that allows you to use footpaths and shared paths.
 The Albury Trails Guide has a map of all the paths you can access to help you plan your trip.

-Many of Albury's paths are Shared paths.
+Many of Albury's paths are Shared paths (greater than 2 meters in width).
 This means that both pedestrians and cyclists can use a path.
 A shared path is marked with signage indicating a cyclist or pedestrian may utilise a section.
 The signage is black and white.